Nauzoo/Minimalistic-Arch-setup/README.md

 >* [pywal](https://github.com/dylanaraps/pywal) : for generating colorschemes
 >* [swappy](https://github.com/jtheoof/swappy) : for editing screenshots

+**Some of the files were made by other users and modified by me.
+All original creators are listed in their respective scripts.
+If any of the files have not been properly credited, please let me know.**

-Please, let me know if any depencie was left behind.
+Please, let me know if any depencies were left behind.